ArnaudSene/postgres-docker/README.md

 ```

 ## Install & start Postgres container
-The script will configure environment, create the containers and start Postgres with pgadmin.
+The script will configure the environment, create and start containers.

 ```shell
 bash start-postgres.sh